UN Secretary-General observes the impact of climate change in Kiribati

 Meeting with the President of the Republic of Kiribati.

-The UN Secretary-General then met President Anote Tong at State House.
+The UNSG then met President Anote Tong at State House.
+President Tong has been actively raising awareness of the challenges his nation is facing on the world stage.
 Speaking before the state dinner, Mr. Ban mentioned, 'We have to protect our world so that our children and grandchildren never have to wonder how we could have been so irresponsible.
 Our only choice is to act now.'

 Breakfast discussion with Karibati Environment Minister.